Achilles Tendon Pain and Achilles Tendonitis

 Rest – One way to reduce the symptoms of Achilles tendonitis is to avoid or modify those activities which aggravate the condition.

-Orthotics – used when there is a mechanical deformity in the bony structure of the foot (usually over pronation).
-Orthotics balance the foot which allows the foot to function more efficiently.
+Innersoles–used when there is a mechanical deformity in the bony structure of the foot (usually over pronation).
+Innersoles balance the foot which allows the foot to function more efficiently.
 Misalignment of the foot will also cause the leg to be misaligned.
 This will cause the muscles that help to slow pronation (the calf group) to be overworked.